tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 **solution**

-reinstall CocoaPods - see instructions in a solution for `<PBXGroup ...>
+reinstall CocoaPods - see instructions in solution for `<PBXGroup ...>
 attempted to initialize an object with an unknown UUID` issue.

 ### CocoaPods could not find compatible versions for pod "react-native-contacts"